ethanwongca/ethanwongca/README.md

 ## 🎯 What I'm Working On

 - 🔬 **Research Focus**: Mechanistic interpretability at **UBC SLIME Lab**
-- 🧠 **Current Exploration**: Understanding how AI models process information and making them more interpretable
-- 🌍 **Impact-Driven Work**: Applying NLP to solve real-world challenges in multilingual contexts

 ## 💼 Professional Experience